Colin Norris: Trial

+The length and complexity of the trial meant that judge Mr Justice Griffith Williams took five days to read out his 571-page summing-up.
+The jury retired on 27 February 2008 and deliberated for a further five days.

-Norris was convicted by an almost unanimous jury decision, an 11-1 majority verdict, on 3 March 2008, for the murder of four women, and the attempted murder of a fifth (Vera Wilby, aged 90).
-He was sentenced to life imprisonment, and ordered to serve a minimum term of 30 years in prison the following day.
+Norris was convicted by an 11-1 majority verdict on 3 March 2008 for the murder of four women, and the attempted murder of a fifth (Vera Wilby, aged 90).
+He was sentenced the following day to life imprisonment, and ordered to serve a minimum term of 30 years in prison.
 Norris had acted particularly aggressively throughout the trial, banging on the windows of the judge and attacking members of the press when departing the court, shoving two against a wall.
 Pictures of these attacks were not shown on television for fear of influencing the jury.
 The judge told Norris when sentencing: "You are, I have absolutely no doubt, a thoroughly evil and dangerous man.
 You are an arrogant and manipulative man with a real dislike of elderly patients.
 The most telling evidence was that observation of one of your patients, Bridget Tarpey, who said 'he did not like us old women'.
 My view is you did not like them because they required too much nursing and were too demanding of your time.
 You are in my judgment essentially lazy as evidenced by your absences from student placements and work."

-Norris's mother June Morrison said she was "so proud of him".
+Norris's mother June Morrison said he had made her so proud as he grew to be successful in his chosen profession.

 Referred to in the British press as the "Angel of Death", Norris was convicted of killing his victims by injecting them with high levels of insulin.
 The four victims were: